AndiKod/ciWebsite/README.md

 ---

-This repo is the static version (copy/paste/addapt-the-links) of the rendered HTML and CSS from codeigniter.com website.
-I made it as I noticed some needed CSS fixes, and cloning that repo will be a good canvas to test fixes or style concepts without messing around in the Chrome DevTools.
-But if somebody want to "DevTools inside", it's here: [https://codeigniter-website.netlify.com](https://codeigniter-website.netlify.com).
+This repo is the static version {*here:* [https://codeigniter-website.netlify.com](https://codeigniter-website.netlify.com)} of the rendered HTML and CSS from codeigniter.com website.
+I just noticed some needed CSS fixes, and cloning that repo will be a good canvas to test fixes or WebDesign concepts.

-Anyway, i'll try some stuff out for the pleasure and push it back here on Github.
+Anyway, i'll try some stuff out for the pleasure and push it back on Netlify and here.

 -- Long live **CodeIgniter**! --